Imrane-Halim/push_swap/README.md

 **Description** 📝
 ----------------

-Push Swap is a sorting algorithm project that uses a stack-based approach to sort a list of integers.
+Push Swap is a sorting algorithm project that uses the Turk Algorithm, a stack-based approach to sort a list of integers.
 The goal is to sort the list in the fewest number of operations possible.
 This project is part of the 42 school curriculum and is a great exercise in algorithmic thinking and problem-solving.

 **Goals** 🎯
 ---------